When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Since 1937, it’s also been the venue for the PGA Tour’s AT&T Pebble Beach Pro-Am, a tournament originally known as the Bing Crosby National Pro-Amateur or the Crosby Clambake.
 In that event, Pebble is used for two of the four rounds.

 As a public course, it’s also within the realms of bucket-list golfers although getting the chance to play this golfing Mecca doesn’t come cheap.
+For those looking to bet on tournaments at Pebble Beach make sure you know about all the best golf betting apps.

 Presented with such an amazing piece of property, the main objective of the designers was to get as many holes as they could be positioned along the rocky coastline.
 They did this by using a figure of ‘8’, allowing nine of the 18 holes to approach the water (Nos.
 4, 5, 6, 7, 8, 9, 10, 17 and 18).
 Coastal winds are a big part of the test and, while there is plenty of room off the tee, a sharp short game is required as it’s easy to miss the much-smaller-than-average greens.